 Our principals are both certified Family Law Specialists.
-Stacey Poole possesses a master's degree in tax and is also recognized as by Super Lawyers magazine.
+Stacey Poole possesses a master's degree in tax and is also recognized by Super Lawyers magazine.
+Kristine Stewart has received extensive training in mediation and other alternative dispute resolution processes.
 We draw upon our education and experience to understand the emotional and financial conflicts that accompany many divorces.
-We also rely on a wide network of financial and mental health professionals when appropriate for our clients.
+Our San Francisco family law attorneys also rely on a wide network of financial and mental health professionals when appropriate for our clients.

 Family law matters include divorce, child custody, child support, alimony, paternity, and property division.
 Any of these matters can become a source of conflict.
 In the San Francisco Bay Area, many couples are going through high-asset divorces, which can be very complicated, particularly if one spouse is an entrepreneur.
 Generally, traditional litigation is highly adversarial, and some people find it anxiety-inducing.
 In some cases, it can be helpful to use a method of alternative dispute resolution, such as mediation or collaboration.
 It is critical to retain an experienced attorney who can provide advice on the options that may be available to you.Divorce

 Either spouse can ask for a divorce in California.
 The divorce may be uncontested or contested.
 It is possible to settle certain issues, while going to trial on others.
 In order to file for a divorce in California, at least one spouse must have been a resident in the state for six months (180 days).
 After divorce papers have been filed and served, you will still need to wait six months from the service date before the divorce will be final.
 Our family law attorneys can help San Francisco residents make sure that they meet the procedural requirements.High Net Worth Divorce